Heald Square Monument

 Backstory and Context

-Unfortunately, Taft had passed away on October 30, 1936, leaving the project incomplete.
-Taft’s works for this project was later presumed and completed by Leonard Crunelle, Mary Webster, and Nellie Walker.
-George Washington was modeled by these artists after taking inspiration from the 18th century bust version of George Washington by Jean Antoine Houdon.
+Taft passed away on October 30, 1936, leaving the project incomplete.
+Taft’s works for this project were later presumed and completed by Leonard Crunelle, Mary Webster, and Nellie Walker.
+George Washington was modeled by these artists after taking inspiration from the 18th-century bust version of George Washington by Jean Antoine Houdon.
 In 1941, the Heald Square Monument was dedicated on December 15.
-It became the first sculpture in the Chicagoland area to be marked as historical land mark on September 15, 1971 by the city’s council
+It became the first sculpture in the Chicagoland area declared an official city landmark by the city council in the early 1970s.

 Keating, Ann Durkin.
 Rising Up From Indian Country: The Battle of Fort Dearborn and the Birth of Chicago.
 Chicago ; London: The University of Chicago Press, 2012.